 TIM-Works and SEFOPE participate actively in the policy discussions taking place with regards to rural roads.
 Procedures, technical manuals and best practices for the Labour-based approach developed so far under TIM-Works have been shared with partners and are feeding into policy and strategy discussions.
-ILO and SEFOPE have actively participated in the Timor-Leste Working Group for rural roads policies, standards and procedures.
+ILO has actively participated in the Timor-Leste Infrastructure Round Table, a monthly forum where development partners share information and experiences in the infrastructure sector.